scottmacuni/strudel_reactor_infs2042/README.md

 ## Overview
 This web application was developed as a part of the INFT 2064 Web Technology course work.

-It is a React Application which builds upon the Strudel.cc npm libraries to provide an interface for the user to orchestrate, play, and modify songs using the strudel syntax, or midi pad drum machine.
+It is a React Application which builds upon the Strudel.cc npm libraries to provide an interface for the user to orchestrate, play, and modify songs using the strudel REPL, or via a no-code midi pad drum machine.

 It features two main panels which provide alternative ways to interact with the libraries and create sound effects.
-1) Strudel REPL - the left panel features the traditional strudel REPL where you can write traditional strudel code to construct your songs.
+1) Strudel REPL - the left panel features the traditional strudel REPL where you can write strudel code to construct your songs.
 2) Midi Pad - the right panel features a midi pad drum machine which allows you to construct songs from layered sound loops, a no-code solution for interacting with strudel.

 ### Features
 A quick summary of the features provided by the application interfaces:

 GLOBAL:
-- Notification system to inform users about important alerts
+- Notification system to inform users about important alerts and provide feedback on actions
-- Play REPL and Midi Pad simultaneously

 REPL
-- Write code directly into the REPL and use pause/play buttons to interact
+- Write code directly into the REPL and use pause/play buttons to interact and play sounds
-- Use the pre-processor editor to apply custom <> tags which allow instant modifications to REPL via different settings buttons
+- Use the pre-processor editor to apply custom <> tags which allow instant modifications to REPL code via different settings
-- Use the advanced settings panel to change the default drum effect and instrument playback speed
+- Use the advanced settings panel to change the default drum effect and instrument group playback speed
-- Use the basic setings (right of REPL) to mute instruments or apply filters to sound output
+- Use the basic setings (right of REPL) to mute instruments or apply low pass filters to sound output
 - Click the visualiser to see a bar chart or line chart visual of the sounds being played

 MIDI PAD
 - Use single beat mode to test the instrument noises for a single sound effect
-- Use loop mode to build up to 6 layers of looped sound effects to create beats from single sounds at specified CPM
+- Use loop mode to build up to 6 layers of looped sound effects to create beats from single sounds at specified cycle speed
 - Play, pause, and clear currently created loops
 - Save custom sound loops to local storage for importing
 - Import saved custom sound loops from local storage